Cook-along Fundraiser 2020

 Pay it forward

-We use an Pay What You Want (or Can) model so anyone can attend.
-Plus, 20% from each week’s contributions go to trusted community organizations in Mexico.
+Pay What You Want (or Can) ensures that anyone can afford to come!
+Min 20% of your contribution will go to trusted community organizations in Mexico.

 USD contribution total